AdobeDocs/experience-platform.en/help/destinations/catalog/adobe/marketo-engage.md

 <!--

-## Activate segments to this destination {#activate}
+## Activate audiences to this destination {#activate}

-See [Activate audience data to streaming segment export destinations](../../ui/activate-segment-streaming-destinations.md) for instructions on activating audience segments to this destination.
+See [Activate audience data to streaming audience export destinations](../../ui/activate-segment-streaming-destinations.md) for instructions on activating audiences to this destination.

 -->